savonet/liquidsoap/doc/content/help.md

      seeked).

  * self_sync : () -> bool
-     Is the source currently controling its own real-time loop.
+     Is the source currently controlling its own real-time loop.

  * skip : () -> unit
      Skip to the next track.